ergon/airlock-helm-charts/charts/microgateway/README.md

     * The Mapping will be configured with "enforce_session", except `config.default.mapping.sessionHandling` is configured.

 **Parameters which cannot be used**:
-* The `config.apps` parameter cannot be used.
+* The `config.advanced.apps` parameter cannot be used.
 This would switch to the [Advanced DSL app configuration](#advanced-dsl-app-configuration)
-* The `config.dsl` parameter cannot be used.
+* The `config.expert.dsl` parameter cannot be used.
 This would switch to the [Expert DSL app configuration](#expert-dsl-app-configuration)

 ### Advanced DSL app configuration